The Effects of Sugar Overload & Eating Too Much Sugar

 As we’ve seen, it can be difficult to reset after eating too much sugar.
 But there are still certain things you can do to help get you back to feeling normal after a sugar crash.
 Here are our top recommendations.

 - Drink water: If you’re feeling low on energy, you may be dehydrated as well as experiencing a sugar crash.
 Staying hydrated is one of the most important things you can do to help your body recover from a sugar overdose and to stay healthy in general.
+If you find that you are incredibly dehydrated, head to a Complete Care emergency room to receive IV fluids for dehydration.

 - Eat whole foods: Whole foods — foods that have not been processed — can help provide your body with a stable, more regulated source of energy.
+Fresh fruits and vegetables, nuts, eggs, and beans are examples of whole foods.